Skip to main content

 NCATS is governed by the following guiding principles:

-- Balances greater than 100 percent of the Total Costs to be awarded will be used as an offset for previously approved grant activities occurring in the current fiscal year.
+• Balances greater than 100% of the Total Costs (TC) to be awarded will be used as an offset for previously approved grant activities occurring in the current fiscal year.

-- Balances reported on grants in their final year of the project period also may be used as an offset for previously approved grant activities occurring in the current fiscal year.
-However, in general, a balance of up to 25 percent of the Total Costs (TC) of the last award is considered reasonable to maintain for unexpected needs, closeout and/or necessary acceleration due to recycling.
-In cases in which it is known that a new competing segment will be funded, NCATS may leave less than 25 percent of the TC of the last award, as it is anticipated the new award will provide necessary costs for the activity.
+• Balances reported on grants in their final year of the project period also may be used as an offset for previously approved grant activities occurring in the current fiscal year.
+However, in general, a balance of up to 25% of the TC of the last award is considered reasonable to maintain for unexpected needs, closeout and/or necessary acceleration due to recycling.
+In cases in which it is known that a new competing segment will be funded, NCATS may leave less than 25% of the TC of the last award, as it is anticipated the new award will provide necessary costs for the activity.

-- Balances reported on all other grants may be used as necessary for overarching program needs and management.
-Again, a balance of up to 25 percent of the TC of the last award is considered reasonable to maintain for unexpected needs, closeout, and/or necessary acceleration.
+• Balances reported on all other grants may be used as necessary for overarching program needs and management.
+Again, a balance of up to 25% of the TC of the last award is considered reasonable to maintain for unexpected needs, closeout, and/or necessary acceleration.

 The offsetting of an award does not constitute the reduction of the current budget in that the total authorized level of federal activity remains the same.
 However, that activity is “paid for” by a combination of prior fiscal year funds and current fiscal year funds.